angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 Looking into the card and decklist more there were some key things identified.

 1. Frenzy plus Doomsday is an instant win.
-2. Fenzy plus Doomsday is infinite Storm instant win.
+2. Frenzy plus Doomsday is infinite Storm instant win.
 3. Frenzy plus Doomsday assuming you have B post DD is an instant win even with Surgical on LED
 4. You can even sub out Tendrils for Collective Brutality and it would still